redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 It will be really long and scroll off the right side of the page so make sure you copy the whole thing!

+### Vercel (optional path)
+Redwood officially supports multiple deployment providers (with even more on the way).
+Although this Tutorial continues with a focus on Netlify deployment and authentication with Netlify Identity, you could deploy to [Vercel](https://vercel.com/redwoodjs-core) instead.
+In that case, you'll need to use this [Vercel deploy walkthrough](https://redwoodjs.com/docs/deploy#redwood-deploy-configuration). **Note**: Netlify Identity, used in the next section "Authentication", won’t work on the Vercel platform.

 ### Netlify

 Now we're going to [create a Netlify account](https://app.netlify.com/signup) if you don't have one already.
 Once you've signed up and verified your email done just click the **New site from Git** button at the upper right: